entangledviews/entangledviews.github.io/_posts/2025-06-02-Pi-in-the-sky.md

 Then you can fill in the stratospheric balloon launch form of relevant *Air Traffic Services* (ATS), in our case *Directoriaat-Generaal Luchtvaart* (DGLV) and apply for approval.
 The application must be submitted **no later than 20 and no earlier than 60 working days** before the planned launch date.
 Upon being granted approval, the ATS may mandate certain actions.
 As we had selected a launch site in the vicinity of Zwartberg Airfield (EBZW), we had to inform the aerodrome management of our activities.

 We chose to apply to launch on two launch dates, the primary date of 27/04/2025 and in the event of bad weather (excess wind, thunderstorms, etc.) a backup date of 11/05/2025.
+Luckily both days had excellent weather and we made good use of this by launching twice on each of the days.

 (Disclaimer: This is not legal advice!)